reactjs/React.NET/site/jekyll/getting-started/aspnetcore.md

 ```

 Once ReactJS.NET has been configured, you will be able to use [on-the-fly JSX to JavaScript compilation](/getting-started/usage.html) and [server-side rendering](/guides/server-side-rendering.html).

+If you need support for non-Windows platforms, please see the [ChakraCore guide](/guides/chakracore.html).